SERVIR-WA/GALUP/training/1_lu/modules/module4.md

    Here, _utility values_ are the units by which suitability is measured, i.e., a value ranged from 1 to 9 indicating lowest to highest suitability.

-&#x2666; Then, dataset preparation will be conducted according to the data requirements for modeling **sub-objectives**.
+:small_blue_diamond: Then, dataset preparation will be conducted according to the data requirements for modeling **sub-objectives**.

-&#x2666; The **Analytic Hierarchy Process** (AHP), a Multi-Criteria Decision Making (MCDM) algorithm, is chosen by LUCIS to merge results from the bottom to the top of the hierarchical structure of LUCIS.
+:small_blue_diamond: The **Analytic Hierarchy Process** (AHP), a Multi-Criteria Decision Making (MCDM) algorithm, is chosen by LUCIS to merge results from the bottom to the top of the hierarchical structure of LUCIS.

-&#x2666; Finally, after deriving the overall suitability for urban, agriculture, and conservation, the suitability values are transformed into **preferences**.
+:small_blue_diamond: Finally, after deriving the overall suitability for urban, agriculture, and conservation, the suitability values are transformed into **preferences**.
 Each land unit will have a specific combination of the collapsed preference